Cyb3r-Assassin/n4p/README.md

 ##N4P for Pentoo and Gentoo Linux.
 ####Offensives network security application

-* Configures network variables automatically for Airbase-ng with bridging and ipv4_forwarding ability.
+* Fully manages system states automatically for Airbase-ng with bridging and ipv4_forwarding ability.
 * Configures all necessary elements and performs MITM, ARP, WPA Cracking, Sniffing and SSLstrip attacks.

 Opening screenshot of n4p